BenJay41/LearningFramework/README.md

 ### Continuous Integration with Jenkins

-**The project includes Jenkins configurations to automate the CI/CD pipeline:**
+The project includes Jenkins configurations to automate the CI/CD pipeline:

    1. Configure Jenkins:

- -Add your GitHub repository to Jenkins.
+ - Add your GitHub repository to Jenkins.
- -Set up a Jenkins job with a Jenkinsfile or simple build commands like mvn test.
+ - Set up a Jenkins job with a Jenkinsfile or simple build commands like mvn test.

    2. Set Up Docker in Jenkins:

-*Ensure Jenkins has Docker installed for containerized testing.
+* Ensure Jenkins has Docker installed for containerized testing.
-*Use docker-compose to execute parallel tests.
+* Use docker-compose to execute parallel tests.

    3. Integrate ngrok:

-*Use ngrok to expose local servers for web testing.
+* Use ngrok to expose local servers for web testing.
-*Configure ngrok with the public URL Jenkins provides for triggered builds.
+* Configure ngrok with the public URL Jenkins provides for triggered builds.